patrickmmartin/errorcodeNX/article.md

 ```

-For error_code, making the same _faux pas_ this is quite simply very hard to impossible, even with full access to the machinery [ citation needed]
+For error_code, making the same _faux pas_ this is quite simply hard SCOPED_ERROR(...) to impossible SCOPED_ERROR_UNIQUE(...), even with full access to the machinery [ citation needed]

+Code Sample: Generation of identitirs and unique identities
 ```
 const char N::new_bar[] = SCOPE_ERROR("GRP", "FOO", "Foo not Bar");